 The Vacuum Cleaner Manufacturers Association (VCMA) became a part of AHAM in 2003.
 VCMA was assimilated into AHAM’s Floor Care Division to reflect increased interest by VCMA members in the services offered by AHAM.

 AHAM established a permanent presence outside of U.S. borders in July 2012 with the opening of its Canada office.
-The move was in response to the desire of AHAM members for better integration of industry representation in Canada and the U.S. AHAM opened an office in Canada, broadening its membership to include appliance manufacturers in Canada, offering a single, dedicated appliance industry association in both countries.
+The move was in response to the desire of AHAM members for better integration of industry representation in Canada and the U.S. AHAM opened an office in Canada, broadening its membership to include appliance manufacturers in Canada and offering a single, dedicated appliance industry association representing members in in both countries.